flatcar-archive/flatcar-docs/os/update-from-container-linux.md

 ## Restart service and reboot

-After that, restart the update service so it rescans the edited configuration and initiates an update.
+After that, restart the update service so it rescans the edited configuration.
+Initiate an immediate update.
+This takes some time.
+Afterwards remove the `SERVER` parameter from the `update.conf` file because it is already specified in the `/usr/share/flatcar/update.conf` file on the new partititon.
-The system will reboot into Flatcar Container Linux:
+Usually 5 minutes after the update finished, the system will reboot into Flatcar Container Linux, but you can also reboot manually:

 ```
 $ sudo systemctl restart update-engine
 $ update_engine_client -update
+$ sudo sed -i "/SERVER=.*/d" /etc/flatcar/update.conf
+$ sudo systemctl reboot
 ```

 ## All steps in one script